Meowcoin-Foundation/meowcoin-rpc/meowcoin_methods.md

 Arguments:
 1. minconf          (numeric, optional, default=1) The minimum confirmations to filter
 2. maxconf          (numeric, optional, default=9999999) The maximum confirmations to filter
-3. "addresses"      (string) A json array of telestai addresses to filter [
+3. "addresses"      (string) A json array of meowcoin addresses to filter [
-      "address"     (string) telestai address
+      "address"     (string) meowcoin address
       ,...
     ]
 4. include_unsafe (bool, optional, default=true) Include outputs that are not safe to spend